 How To Properly Clean Your Sex Toys

 As I'm sure you already know, dirty vibrators and dildos can cause some pretty nasty vaginal infections.
-What's worse, though, is if you generally share your sex toys with a partner, failing to properly clean your sex toys before and after use can actually result in them spreading STIs and STDs between you and your lover.
-Yikes!
+Also, if you generally share your sex toys with a partner, failing to properly clean your sex toys before and after use can actually result in them spreading STIs and STDs between you and your partner.

 So, just to be safe, you might want to read the following six tips on how to properly clean your sex toys.

 1. Know What Material Your Toy Is Made Out Of